The Scoop on Roth Iras - Are Withdrawals Tax-Free or Not?

 Your Roth IRA withdrawals may be taxable if:

-- You’ve not met the 5-year rule for opening the Roth and you are under age 59 ½: You will pay income taxes and a 10% penalty tax on earnings that are withdrawn.
+- You’ve not met the 5-year rule for opening the Roth and you are under age 59 ½: You will pay income taxes and a 10% penalty tax on earnings that you withdraw.
 The 10% penalty may be waived if you meet one of the eight exceptions to the early withdrawal penalty tax.

 - You’ve not met the 5-year rule but you are over age 59 ½: Earnings withdrawn will be included as income and subject to income taxes but will not be subject to a 10% penalty tax.